-Underground wastewater infrastructure crosses the site..
+Underground wastewater infrastructure crosses the site.
 Ensure that the layout of the development enables future access to existing wastewater infrastructure for maintenance and upsizing purposes.

 SA 28

 Land South of The Old Police House, Birchgrove Road, Horsted Keynes

-SHELAA: 807 Settlement: Horsted Keynes nes
+SHEI SHELAA: 807 Settlement: Horsted Keynes

-Gross Site Area (ha): 1.23 Number of Units: 25 dwellings 3
+Gross Site Area (ha): na): 1.23 Number of Units: 25 dwellings

 Description: Hous Housing allocation

 Ownership: Priva Private landowner

 Current Use: Gree Greenfield/pasture Indicative Phasing: 1 to 5

-Delivery Priva ate landowner i n partnership wi th Develor oer
+Delivery Priva Private landowner in partnership with Developer

-Mechanisms:
+Mechanisms: •

-To deliver a high quality, landscape led, sustainable extension to Horsted Keynes, which respects the character of the village and the High Weald AONB, and which is comprehensively integrated with the settlement so residents can access existing facilities.
+To deliver a high quality, landscape led, sustainable extension to Horsted Keynes, which respects the character of the village and conserves and enhances the landscape and scenic beauty of the High Weald AONB, and which is comprehensively integrated with the settlement so residents can access existing facilities.